jbhopkins/bioxtasraw/docs/source/tutorial/section1.rst

 .. _s1p6:

 RAW has the ability to test scattering profiles for statistical similarity.
-Currently, only one test is available, the Correlation Map test.
+Currently, only one test is available: the Correlation Map test.
 This can be done manually, and is also done automatically when scattering profiles are averaged.
 This can be useful when you’re dealing with data that may show changes in scattering from radiation damage or other possible sources.